matmtt/Windows-Context-Menu-Create-List-of-Files/README.md

-# Windows Context Menu - Create File List
+# Windows Context Menu - Generate File List

 This is a simple way of generating the list of files of a given folder, by adding a new context menu entry.